 Key Dates for Parcoursup Applications:

-- December 18th, 2024: Platform opens for viewing available programs
+- 17th December 2025: Parcoursup.gouv.fr opens for viewing the range of available programmes.

-- April 2, 2025: Deadline to complete and confirm applications
+- 1st April 2026: deadline to complete your application and confirm your choices.

-- June 2025 to September 11, 2025: Supplementary admission phase (opportunity to submit new applications)
+- From 11th June 2026: complementary phase (opportunity to submit new applications).

 Need Assistance with Parcoursup?